Loading...

 Therefore, the education of girls focused on preparing them for life at home.

-Girls from any social class rarely went to school but those that did would attend a dame school.
+Girls from any social class rarely went to school, but those that did would attend a dame school.

-And they were so called because they were run by a local educated woman.
+These were schools that provided a very basic level of education, and they were so called because they were run by a local educated woman.

 Aristocratic girls did not attend school, but they did receive an education from a private tutor.

-They were taught skills expected of upper class women such as music, dancing, horse riding, and needle work.
+They were taught skills expected of upper-class women, such as music, dancing, horse riding, and needlework.

 During the early modern period, there was an increase in literature written by aristocratic women.